vmware-archive/Workshop/Lab01/README.md

 ## Open Lab Sample Application

-Take a minute an open up and explore the sample application that we will be working with for the next 4 labs.
+Take a minute to open up and explore the sample application that we will be working with for the next 4 labs.
 In the upcoming steps you will be directed to explore specific files and it will be easier to do so using Visual Studio.

-You can find lab code `Workshop/Lab01/CloudFoundry` and a solution file `Workshop/Lab01/Lab01.sln`.
+You can find lab code in [Workshop/Lab01/CloudFoundry](/CloudFoundry) and Visual Studio solution file `Workshop/Lab01/Lab01.sln`.

 ## Publish and Push the Application to Cloud Foundry